physicsbb/BookOfPhysics/_sources/Portfolio/portfolioLong.md

 The crystal may or may not have a narrow stream of intensity.
 In which case, if the crystal follows along a straight line pointing downward, the crystal is strained, meaning the interface between different layers of different AlGaN composition are neatly aligned, with minimal defects.
 Keep in mind that defects may or may not be a bad thing.
 (Sometimes annealing can help)

 In {numref}`RSMJustification`, it mentions [Poisson's effect](https://en.wikipedia.org/wiki/Poisson%27s_ratio), and you should not feel intimidated by the word "Poissons".
 To give an example, **if you have been given a cubic lattice, at the level of Bravais lattice, you can simply think of the crystal as a cube.
-All that Poisson's effect is saying is that upon lattice mismatch, the crystal has been stretched from a cubic lattice into a rectangular lattice, while its total volume remains unchanged.**
+All that Poisson's effect is saying is that upon lattice mismatch, the crystal has been stretched from a cubic lattice into a rectangular lattice, while its total volume remains unchanged.
+Such is the ideal case for a perfectly strained lattice.** But is reality perfect?
 ```{figure} ../Images/RSM_Justification.jpg
 :name: RSMJustification
 RSM Justification.